saadbess/saadbess.com/src/posts/2023-09-30-creating-a-content-recommendation-plugin-in-11ty.md

 ## Create the Plugin

-Create a seperate file `contentRecommendation.js` for the implmentation of the plugin.
-It's good practice to house plugins seperately as opposed to directly implement them within your `.eleventy.js` file.
-Personally, I have my plugins stored `./config/plugins`.
+Create a separate file, `contentRecommendation.js`, for the implementation of the plugin.
+It's good practice to house plugins separately, rather than implementing them directly within your `.eleventy.js` file.
+Personally, I store my plugins in `./config/plugins`.

 ```javascript
 module.exports = function (eleventyConfig) {